torrejonv/teranode/README.md

 │   ├── p2p/                      # P2P Service
 │   ├── propagation/              # Propagation Service
 │   ├── subtreevalidation/        # Subtree Validation Service
-│   └── validator/                # Validator Service
+│   ├── validator/                # Validator Service
+│   └── utxopersister/            # UTXO Persister Service
 │
 ├── stores/                       # This directory contains the different stores used by the node.
 │   ├── blob/                     # A collection of supported or experimental stores for the Blob service.